-The Reddit Breach Teaches Us About 2-Factor Authentication
+The Reddit Breach Teaches Us About Two-Factor Authentication

 The latest data breach has everyone worried about the future of security.

-Last week when Reddit announced they experienced a data breach in June due to a small number of employees 2-factor authentication messages being intercepted, the standard security practice came under scrutiny.
+Last week when Reddit announced they experienced a data breach in June due to a small number of employees two-factor authentication messages being intercepted, the standard security practice came under scrutiny.

 Reddit CTO Chris Slowe (handle KeyserSosa) posted that the company discovered the hack on June 19, and determined it had taken place between June 14 to 18.
 A few employees’ accounts were compromised by way of SMS 2-factor authentication, but luckily the hackers only got read-only access to some systems containing source code, logs, and backup data.

 How they gained access is what’s sounding off alarm bells.
 Security experts often tout two-factor authentication via SMS as a valid security measure, though in recent years the National Institute of Standards and Technology has stated SMS has security flaws, yet many industries still use it, ones you deal with directly as a consumer.

 We have to remember that two-factor authentication is a security protocol that entails more than SMS, let’s not forget token authentication or an authenticator app, which both have proven to be strong security measures against hackers.

 The Reddit breach teaches us that no matter what, your private information is vulnerable and while you can’t control a data breach of a service you use, you can control the information given to each service.